Highly Capable Program Information

 Note: Parents of students who qualify for special education services or are on a 504 plan should work with their child's special education teacher to request an evaluation of pertinent classroom achievement data to determine eligibility.

-The appeal request and supporting evidence must be submitted within ten (10) school days of the Multi-Disciplinary Selection Committee's decision notification.
+- The appeal request and supporting evidence must be submitted within ten (10) school days of the Highly Capable Selection Committee's decision notification.
 Please address the letter to: Highly Capable Program; Student Services Center, Room 9; 10903 Gravelly Lake Drive SW; Lakewood, WA 98499-1341.

 The District Appeals Committee will review the student's file, assessment profile data, and additional evidence provided in the request for appeal.
 Appeals are reviewed by a District Appeals Committee that consists of an administrator, psychologist, principal, and teacher.
 All submitted documents are closely and carefully reviewed.
 The Committee is looking for evidence that the results of the testing are not a true representation of the child's abilities.
 The decision of the Committee may include:

 - Upholding the original decision of the Highly Capable Selection Committee.

 - Reversing the decision of the Highly Capable Selection Committee.

 A decision will be made by the Committee within ten (10) school days after receipt of written request for reconsideration.
 The parent/legal guardian will be notified of the decision in writing.
 The decision of the District Appeals Committee is final.

 Non-English-speaking parents may request an interpreter by calling (253) 583-5150, to request a district interpreter be present at the appointment with the District Appeals Committee.